At What Age Do Cataracts Develop?

 Stage 3: Cataracts

 Around half of Australians aged 65 to 74 have cataracts.
 When patients with DLS age past 60, the natural lens will become cloudy and interfere with vision by diffusing light as it passes through the eye, which is classified as a cataract.
 There are a few types of cataract, and each may display a number of different symptoms.
-Some symptoms include blurry, distorted or double vision, progressive loss of vision, white or milky spot over the eye, etc. Read more about the signs and symptoms of cataracts here.
+Some symptoms include blurry, distorted or double vision, progressive loss of vision, white or milky spot over the eye, etc. Read more about the signs and symptoms of cataracts Read more about.

 Treatment Options for Stage 2